For the uninitiated, a chiropractic adjustment sounds like a bone-crunching, possibly painful experience.

 It is also interesting to note that much of the success of the treatment rests in your power to guide your chiropractor with adequate information.
 By explaining how a certain manipulation of the spine has affected you – whether it was a good experience or not, is important.

 Your doctor will actually draw many valuable conclusions from your descriptions and the more detailed you can be, the better.

-Last but not least, the use of over the counter painkillers and even steroid injections has been extensively linked to liver and also kidney damage and as such, these are never viable alternatives to a well-trained chiropractor’s healing touch.
+Last but not least, the use of over-the-counter painkillers and even steroid injections has been extensively linked to liver and also kidney damage and as such, these are never viable alternatives to a well-trained chiropractor’s healing touch.

-So go ahead and make an appointment – you will be amazed how safe and highly effective your chiropractic treatment will be.
+So go ahead and make an appointment – you will be amazed at how safe and highly effective your chiropractic treatment will be.